-Even year to year the track can be entirely different as seen recently in Austin Texas where the track surface had deteriorated and riders were threatening a boycott.
+Even year to year the track can be entirely different as was seen in Austin Texas where the track surface had deteriorated and riders were threatening a boycott.
 In the end some of the track at COTA was resurfaced but not all ahead of the 2022 MotoGP.

 Every aspect of the track and the bike are analysed allowing the mechanics to set up the bikes for each rider’s preferences and the track conditions.

 Apart from the track and the rider, mother nature also plays a huge role in what is needed to get the bike ready for race day.

 So, what happens when inclement weather comes along and interrupts race weekend?